Strange-Quark-007/Swiss-Tools/ARCHITECTURE.md

 ## 🧩 Key Hooks & Utilities

+- **`useDebounceEffect`:** Runs a callback on dependency change with debouncing, e.g., for auto convert.
+- **`useUnmountEffect:`** Executes a callback function when a component unmounts, e.g., to reset ephemeral data.
 - **`useUrlSearchParams`:** Type-safe access and update of a single URL parameter.
 - **`useBatchUrlSearchParams`:** Update multiple URL parameters simultaneously.
 - **`validateQueryParams`:** Validate and normalize query parameters using enums and mappings.